Install

 Build test coverage from three independent sources and verify every item maps to at least one test:

-For each source, enumerate user journeys: "As a [role], I want to [action], so that [benefit]."
-Generate test cases from each journey -- this ensures tests cover user-visible behavior, not implementation details.
+For each source, enumerate user journeys ("As a [role], I want to [action], so that [benefit]") and generate test cases from each, so tests cover user-visible behavior rather than implementation details.

-Each test should be independently readable without chasing shared setup through helper functions.
-Duplication in tests is acceptable -- even desirable -- when it makes the test's intent obvious at a glance.
-Extract shared setup only when it genuinely reduces noise without hiding what the test does.
+Each test should be independently readable without chasing shared setup through helpers.
+Duplication in tests is acceptable -- even desirable -- when it makes intent obvious at a glance.
+Extract shared setup only when it reduces noise without hiding what the test does.

-For API/web projects, aim for ~80% unit, ~15% integration, ~5% E2E.
-Adjust ratios based on project risk profile -- data pipelines may need heavier integration coverage, CLI tools may need minimal E2E.
+For API/web projects, aim for ~80% unit / ~15% integration / ~5% E2E; adjust for risk profile (data pipelines may need heavier integration, CLI tools minimal E2E).

 The test name should describe what happens, not what's being called.